timothyjellison/my-old-portfolio-blog/_drafts/documentation-driven-development.md

 What if we wrote the docs first, then the unit tests, and only after those were solid wrote the code?

 We've been bringing on a new team member at work and as I've been explaining to him how our rather large React/Redux project is set up I'm kicking myself that we don't have any documentation.
-We don't even have an up-to-date README.md.
 All knowledge is shared developer-to-developer and by reading the code.
 But peer-to-peer knowledge can only ever result in juniors knowing less than seniors, and reading code is a slow and taxing experience.
 As Peter Seibel has pointed out, ["We don’t read code, we *decode*&nbsp;it."](http://www.gigamonkeys.com/code-reading/)

 Now for us, the solution is clearly to get serious about documenting our existing pages in our existing documentation solution.
 The backend devs use [Confluence](https://www.atlassian.com/software/confluence); some other front-end teams use [GitHub Wikis](https://help.github.com/articles/about-github-wikis/).
 The pieces are all there and we just need to get serious about using them.